StevenLomon/CS50-final-project/README.md

 After being able to display succesful results where I've uploaded an image of an actual rubber duck came the other scenario when a rubber duck is not in the picture.
 After some consulting and reflecting, I decided to change the table schema.
 A new column duck_found was added which will be either 0 or 1 and NOT NULL will be removed from the confidence_score column.
 This allows for an if statement in the result.html that uses the duck_found variable

+Next up is bounding boxes.
+At this stage I also observed that Rekognition is more confident detecting "Bird" rather than "Duck" when I upload something that clearly is a rubber duck.
+So I decided to pivot my approac and have Rubber duck confidence be made up of Toy confidence and Bird confidence.
+Still a rubber duck if you ask me haha!
+I also changed the name of the function, changed it to have it return a dict and started coding to extract the bounding box data.
+This is the data that will be used together with matplot lib to draw out the bounding boxes in the images that the use uploads for the final result

+To get started with drawing the bounding boxes in matplot lib...

 Try it out here: